 - Rep: Women of reproductive potential;

-- Geri: ↑ risk of adverse reactions; consider age, organ function, concurrent disease states and medications;
+- Geri: ↑ risk of adverse reactions in older adults; consider age, organ function, concurrent disease states and medications;

 Adverse Reactions/Side Effects

-CNS: POSTERIOR REVERSIBLE ENCEPHALOPATHY SYNDROME (PRES), STROKE, dizziness, fatigue, headache, weakness, insomnia
+CNS: dizziness, fatigue, headache, weakness, insomnia, POSTERIOR REVERSIBLE ENCEPHALOPATHY SYNDROME (PRES), STROKE

-CV: ARRHYTHMIAS, ARTERIAL THROMBOSIS, HF, MYOCARDIAL INFARCTION, PERIPHERAL ARTERIAL DISEASE, VENOUS THROMBOEMBOLISM, hypertension, fluid retention/edema
+CV: ARRHYTHMIAS, ARTERIAL THROMBOSIS, hypertension, MI, PERIPHERAL ARTERIAL DISEASE, peripheral edema, VENOUS THROMBOEMBOLISM, HF, pericardial effusion

-EENT: BLINDNESS, blurred vision, cataracts, glaucoma, iritis, macular edema, retinal hemorrhage, retinal vein occlusion, ulcerative keratitis
+EENT: blindness, blurred vision, cataracts, dry eye, eye pain, glaucoma, iritis, macular edema, retinal hemorrhage, retinal vein occlusion, ulcerative keratitis

 F and E: hyperkalemia, hypocalcemia, hypokalemia, hyponatremia, hypophosphatemia